sguzunov/docs/docs/glue42-concepts/06_windows/02_workspaces/02_javascript/workspaces-js.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.14">

 Workspaces can be pinned or unpinned programmatically in the [Workspaces App](../overview/index.html#workspaces_concepts-frame).
-Pinned Workspace tabs are placed before the regular Workspace tabs and are represented only by their icon - they don't have a title, nor Close and Save Workspace buttons, therefore they can't be closed and their initial Layout can't be overwritten by the end user.
+Pinned Workspace tabs are placed before the regular Workspace tabs and are represented only by their icon - they don't have a title, nor "Close" and "Save Workspace" buttons, therefore they can't be closed and their initial Layout can't be overwritten by the end user.

 The following image shows a pinned Workspace with a custom icon followed by two regular unpinned Workspaces: